jeroguzman/jeroguzman/README.md

 <!--
 **jeroguzman/jeroguzman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 🔭 I’m currently working on ...
-Django REST API
+Django / React / React Native
 - 🌱 I’m currently learning ...
-React and Ionic Frameworks
+Dart/Flutter
 - 👯 I’m looking to collaborate on ...
-Hybrid App
+Django
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-Django/Python Ruby/Rails
+Django/Python Ruby/Rails React/JS
 - 📫 How to reach me: ... jeroguzman@gmail.com